Frequently Asked Questions

 What is palladium?

 Palladium is a member of the platinum family and is therefore very white in color.
 Palladium is also 95-percent pure and hypoallergenic.
-However, it is much lighter than platinum and is a fraction of the cost of platinum per ounce.
-Currently, palladium jewelry costs about the same as white gold jewelry.
+However, it is much lighter than platinum.
 Because it is a platinum-family metal with high purity, it does not require rhodium plating to make it white in color.
+Currently, palladium cost is very high and we do not recommend palladium for jewelry.

 Do you have any questions or suggestion?